Towards Measuring the Traceability of Cryptocurrencies

 \section{Evaluation}

-In this Section, we compute and evaluate the fungibility metric proposed in Section~\ref{sec:model} for various cryptocurrencies.
-To make the presented values comparable, we compute the fungibility metric for each cryptocurrency for the same time interval between 2021 February $1$st and $8$th.
+In this section, we compute and evaluate the untraceability metric proposed in~\Cref{sec:model} for various cryptocurrencies.
+To make the presented values comparable, we compute the traceability metric for each cryptocurrency for the same time interval between 2021 February $1$st and $8$th.
 This one-week time interval might seem like a short period, but the resulting transaction graphs already produce considerable transition graphs with millions of nodes and edges, cf.~\Cref{table:entropiesevaluation} and~\Cref{table:entropiesevaluation2}.
 These transaction graphs require significant computational effort to measure the proposed untraceability metric.
 Running time optimization for even larger transaction graphs are beyond the scope of the current paper.

-We study both the stationary and the temporal transaction graph variants for each network, as described in Section~\ref{sec:temporaltxgraphs}.
-We evaluate the fungibility metric in the stationary variant in this Section while also enclosing the evaluation of the temporary transaction graphs in Appendix~\ref{sec:appendixtemporalevaluation}.
-For a summary of our results in the stationary variant, see Table~\ref{table:entropiesevaluation} and Figure~\ref{fig:entropiesComparisonStationary}.
-The computations are carried out as described in Section~\ref{sec:computational}.
-We set a value of $\delta_{\text{threshold}}=0.001$ in Equation~\ref{eq:kthreshold}, which we think is a reasonable tradeoff between precision and efficiency when computing the untraceability of addresses.
+We study both the stationary and the temporal transaction graph variants for each network, as described in~\Cref{sec:temporaltxgraphs}.
+We evaluate the traceability metric in the stationary variant in~\Cref{sec:stationaryevaluation} while also enclosing the evaluation of the temporary transaction graphs in~\Cref{sec:appendixtemporalevaluation}.
+For a summary of our results in the stationary variant, see~\Cref{table:entropiesevaluation} and~\Cref{fig:entropiesComparisonStationary}.
+The computations are carried out as described in~\Cref{sec:computational}.
+We set a value of $\delta_{\text{threshold}}=0.001$ in~\Cref{eq:kthreshold}, which we think is a reasonable tradeoff between precision and efficiency when computing the untraceability of addresses.

 In the evaluations presented in this Section, we treat Zcash as a special case.
 By taking a one-week snapshot of the transaction graph, most walks using de-shielding transactions are absorbed in the shielded pool, resulting in a small fungibility score.
-Since the shielding mechanism is a core component of Zcash, we instead modify the entropy values of Equation~\ref{def:fungibility} to include one more step after reaching the shielded pool, regardless of whether the step is during the considered one-week interval.
+Since the shielding mechanism is a core component of Zcash, we instead modify the entropy values of~\Cref{def:fungibility} to include one more step after reaching the shielded pool, regardless of whether the step is during the considered one-week interval.
 We do this to account for the uncertainty introduced by shielding transactions that happened before the considered time interval.
 Formally, calculating the modified entropy $h'$ is done by observing that if